 An AP indicates that it is capable of performing FILS Authentication by constructing a FILS-capable Beacon or Probe response.
 FILS-capable 802.11 Beacons or Probe responses shall contain an AKM indicating support for FILS Authentication as well as FILS Identity IEs indicating the identity of the AP and, when applicable, the identity(-ies) of the trusted third party(-ies) with whom the AP maintains a relationship.

-A STA that discovers a FILS-capable AP that claims a trusted relationship with a mutually-trusted third party it may begin the FILS Authentication protocol to the AP and perform mutual authentication using the trusted third party only if the STA and trusted third party already share a valid rRK, as defined in [IETF RFC 6696].
+A STA that discovers a FILS-capable AP that claims a trusted relationship with a mutually-trusted third party may begin the FILS Authentication protocol to the AP and perform mutual authentication using the trusted third party only if the STA and trusted third party already share a valid rRK, as defined in [IETF RFC 6696].
 A STA that discovers a FILS-capable AP that advertises an identity for which the STA has a trusted public key may begin the FILS Authentication protocol to the AP and perform mutual authentication using trusted public keys.

 11.9a.2.2 Key Establishment with FILS Authentication